-29. The Minister may establish one or more advisory committees consisting of such members as he may appoint, for the purpose of advising the Minister on the exercise of his power to make any order under section 28, and on other subjects connected therewith.
+29. The Minister may establish one or more advisory committees consisting of any members that the Minister may appoint, to advise the Minister on the exercise of his or her power to make any order under section 28, and on other subjects connected therewith.